 - 2 tbsp water

 Rinse the rice and place it in a rice cooker along with the piece of konbu kelp.
-Add water to slightly below the "1 cup" mark in the rice cooker pot, in order to cook the rice to be slightly firm.
+Add water to slightly below the "1 cup" mark in the rice cooker pot and cook the rice.

-In a saucepan, combine the ingredients for the [seasoned sushi vinegar] and heat over medium heat.
+In a saucepan, combine the ingredients for the [Sushi vinegar] and place over medium heat.
 When it comes to a simmer and the sugar has dissolved, remove from heat and let cool in the pan.

 When the rice is cooked, transfer to a handai sushi tub.
-Drizzle the [seasoned sushi vinegar] onto a spatula, sprinkling it evenly over the rice using the spatula.
-Mix using a quick cutting motion with the spatula.
+Drizzle the [Sushi vinegar] onto a spatula so it sprinkles evenly over the rice.
+Mix with the spatula using a quick cutting motion.

 Finely chop the shiso leaves and white sesame seeds.
-Rinse and pat dry the shiso leaves.
-Add the chopped shiso leaves and sesame seeds to the rice and mix.
+Rinse the shiso leaves and pat dry.
+Add the chopped shiso leaves and sesame seeds to the sushi rice and mix together.

-Combine 2 tbsp of each of vinegar and water.
-Dip the smoked salmon, one slice at a time, into this diluted vinegar, then drain on a paper towel.
+Combine 2 tbsp each of vinegar and water.
+Dip the smoked salmon, one slice at a time, into the diluted vinegar, then drain on a paper towel.

-Spread a piece of gauze (or cheesecloth) on a cutting board, tucking one end of the gauze under the far edge of the cutting board to hold it in place.
-Place four slices of the smoked salmon on the gauze to form a rectangular layer without any gaps between the slices.
+Spread a piece of gauze or cheesecloth on a cutting board, tucking one end of the gauze under the far edge of the cutting board to hold it in place.
+Place four slices of the smoked salmon on the gauze so it forms a rectangular shape, making sure there are no gaps between the slices.

-Use half of the rice and shape it into a long rectangular block, adjusting its length to fit the layer of salmon.
-Place the rice onto the salmon and roll toward the far side of the cutting board together with the gauze, rolling until the layer of salmon underneath the rice comes to the top.
-Press down to set its shape.
+Take half of the sushi rice and shape it into a long rectangular block.
+Place the rice on top of the salmon, making sure it doesn't stick out.
+Roll away from you, towards the far side of the cutting board, together with the gauze.
+Roll until the layer of salmon underneath the rice comes to the top.
+Press down to shape.